40 Years of Jeunes Restaurateurs

 As part of its anniversary celebrations, Jeunes Restaurateurs 2015 brought out a gift card that can be used in all member restaurants throughout the world.
 The cards - with a value of anywhere between €25 and €100 can be ordered online or printed out directly.

 Association of top young chefs

-The Jeunes Restaurateurs d’Europe (JRE) are an association of young top chefs who have committed themselves to innovative German cuisine with talent and passion.
-From Sylt to Oberstdorf, from Dresden to Düsseldorf, the JRE combine high quality culinary skills with the passion for European culinary arts and the respect of local traditions and products.
-Since 1991 they have been active in Germany with this special quality promise as part of the European JRE Association.
-The Association currently counts 73 members.
-The partners of JRE are Alpina, Apollinaris, Bitburger, Fissler, Laurent-Perrier, Moët Hennessy, Rosenthal, Schott Zwiesel, Siemens, VM Vermögensmanufaktur and Zwillings.
+The Jeunes Restaurateurs d’Europe (JRE) is an association of top young chefs who remain committed with their talent and passion to innovative German cuisine.
+From the Isle of Sylt through to the mountain town of Oberstdorf, from Dresden to Düsseldorf, the JRE combines high-quality culinary skill with a passion for European cuisine and a respect for local traditions and products.
+In Germany, they have played an active part in the European Association of JRE since 1991 with this special promise of quality.
+The association currently has 73 members.
+Partners of JRE include Alpina, Apollinaris, Bitburger, Fissler, Laurent-Perrier, Moët Hennessy, Rosenthal, Schott Zwiesel, Siemens, VM Vermögensmanufaktur and Zwillings.